prototypefund/Digital_Bargeld-docs/api-bank.rst

 .. http:put:: /reject

   Rejects an inbound transaction.
-This can be used by the receiver of an account to cancel a transaction, nullifying its effect.
+This can be used by the receiver of a wire transfer to cancel that transaction, nullifying its effect.
 This basically creates a correcting entry that voids the original transaction.
 Henceforth, the /history must show the original transaction as "cancelled+" or "cancelled-" for creditor and debitor respectively.
   This API is used when the exchange receives a wire transfer with an invalid wire